 For maximum glute gains you’re going to need to add some tension!

-If you’re not into loading up a barbell for barbell hip thrusts, definitely invest in some dumbbells and resistance bands.
+If you’re not into loading up a barbell for barbell hip thrusts, definitely invest in some dumbbells and resistance bands (and check out these glute exercises with dumbbells at home).

 The glute muscles respond best to weight training (which means rest days too).
 Overdoing it on the cardio front will actually stall your muscle growth.